Sam0x90/CTI/Adversary Emulation Plans/2022_Top35_Mitre/Readme.md

-Use the spreadsheet to lead the purple team exercise.
-By default the spreadsheet offers 2 lines to document security controls.
-If you have identified (pre or post execution) more than 2 security controls, just add a new line and document as usual (I mean Excel stuff...).
+# Context and Goal
+When I first created this emulation plan, I wanted something reprensentative of what most organizations are likely to face, hence having a top MITRE techniques.
+My goal is to enable more organizations to be able to Purple Team.
+So cancel that internal web app that you wanted to pentest and give this emulation plan to the pentester.
+Make him/her sit with your Blue Team.

-I tried as much as possible to avoid using C2
+In order to onboard as much organization as we can into the adversary emulation world, I tried to avoid using C2 as much as possible.
-So you might enrich this emulation plan with a bit more C2 flavors to make it more realistic.
+For more mature organizations, you might therefore enrich this plan with a bit more C2 flavor to make it more realistic.
 However this is a very good start for any organization to test their defenses against typical TTPs.
 And it doesn't require a strong mature red team infra.

-Here is the list of steps in a more readable format with added comments.
+Now keep in mind that the goal is not to detect 100% of the tested techniques.
+Preventing or detecting one of this technique is already a win for the Blue Team.
+The idea of catching one of the many steps performed by an attacker along the killchain is still a valid concept.
+For some techniques, it will definitely makes sense to invest effort into hardening to prevent it or invest into detection engineering to detect it.
+For other you might only need to ensure that you can get the right telemetry.
+A trade-off is to be found.

+# How to
+Use the spreadsheet and this repository's resource to lead the purple team exercise.
+Plan the exercise with your sysadmin/network team, why not invite them around the table to strenghten collaboration?
+The most realistic emulation should occur on a production environment.
+By default the spreadsheet offers 2 lines to document security controls for each technique.
+If you have identified (pre or post execution) more than 2 security controls, just add a new line in between.

+To ease the reading, I've extracted each procedure's step below and added few comments.

 ### Step 1 - Reconnaissance: n/a